mradamcox/legiongis-pelicansite-src/content/pages/index.md

 template: index
 save_as: index.html

-this text will not be displayed anywhere.
+This text will not be displayed anywhere.
+All content comes directly from the template.